sharebot-joe/liri-node-app/README.md

 ## Running LIRI

+Assuming you have Node.js installed on your computer:

-Clone this Github repository and place the .env file you created above (now with new API keys!) into the cloned repo's root.
-Now open a console window and navigate to the cloned repo.
+1. Clone this Github repository and place the .env file you created above (now containing your new API keys!) into the cloned repo.
+2. Open a console window and navigate to the cloned repo.
+3. Run `npm install`

-Run `npm install` then run `node liri.js`.
-LIRI should appear in the console window.
-Follow the instructions and commands on screen to interact with LIRI!
+4. Run `node liri.js`.
+5. LIRI should start in the console window.
+Follow the instructions on the screen!